wbsoft/parce/docs/source/index.rst

 | Download: https://pypi.org/project/parce/
 | Documentation: https://parce.info

+The logo is a public domain tree image with the name in the Gentium italic font.
 Why the name?
 It's short, sounds like 'parse', and has the meaning of "friend", "buddy", "bro." :-)